Hike Vietnam Memorial Trail In Surprise For Sunset

 Elden Pueblo Ruins In Flagstaff.

-Most people (myself included) drive 89 north and south out of Flagstaff and have seen the sign for Elden Pueblo Ruins along the side of the road.
+Most people (myself included) drive 89 north and south out of Flagstaff and have seen the sign for Elden Pueblo Archeological Site (formerly Elden Pueblo Ruins) along the side of the road.
 Maybe your curiosity was struck, maybe it wasn’t.
-Maybe you swear to stop next time you pass by but always forget or your schedule is tight so you […]
+Maybe you swear to yourself you’ll stop next time you pass by, but always forget […]

 Easy Hikes In Flagstaff.